Twisted conjugacy classes in Lie groups: Lie groups with topological -property

-In the following Corollary, $\R^*=\R\mi\{0\}$ is a multiplicative group, its connected component of the identity $\R^*_+$ is isomorphic to $\R$, and they both act on the additive group $\R$ by automorphisms.
-Note that both $\R^*$ and $\R^*_+$ do not have (topological) $R_\infty$-property, as the map $x\mapsto x^{-1}$ on $\R^*$ (resp.\ $\R^*_+$) has Reidemeister number $2$ (resp.\ $1$).
+In the following Corollary, $\R^*=\R\mi\{0\}$ is the usual multiplicative group, its connected component of the identity $\R^*_+$ is isomorphic to $\R$, and they both act on the additive group $\R$ by automorphisms.
+Note that both $\R^*$ and $\R^*_+$ do not have (topological) $R_\infty$-property, as the automorphism $x\mapsto x^{-1}$ on $\R^*$ (resp.\ $\R^*_+$) has Reidemeister number $2$ (resp.\ $1$).

 \begin{cor} $\R^*\ltimes\R$ and $\R\ltimes\R$ have topological $R_\infty$-property. \end{cor}